danschlz/danschulz.github.io/about.md

 title: About
 permalink: /about/
 ---

-Sometimes I [cringe at beliefs I've held in the past](https://en.wikipedia.org/wiki/End-of-history_illusion); it's a good reminder that the world and the people in it will all be much different tomorrow.

 At some point in my life, I gave a lot of thought to these people and their ideas:

 * Peter Thiel ([Mimesis](http://www.imitatio.org/); [technological progress as a moral imperative](https://www.youtube.com/watch?v=PsXFwy6gG_4))